Grunwaldzka Street, Bydgoszcz: Tenement at 1/3

 The first owners of the tenement were the Goltz brothers (Gustaw, Rudolf and Oskar) who, as construction managers, conducted many projects in the city.

 In July 1912, a restaurant and a cafe -Parkhaus- were arranged, with an area as a summer garden: at that time, the place was giving onto the Bydgoszcz Canal, which was covered only in the 1970s.
 The same year, the Goltz brothers sold the ensemble to C.A.
 Franke, a successful local entrepreneur.
 In that period, the building housed the office of the then Royal School of Arts and Crafts, as well as the house designer, architect Theodor Patzwald.

-Later on, during the interwar, the landlord was August Latte, owner of a cheese warehouse and a factory.
+Later on, during the interwar period, the landlord was August Latte, owner of a cheese warehouse and a factory.
 During the recent renovation of the ensemble in 2015, a mural was created on the wall deprived of opening: it displays advertising with old-fashioned features from the 1920s.

 The early modernist style still keeps influence from Art Nouveau: curved bow windows, a broken segmental pediment, a vegetal motif and two grand loggias adorned with slender columns and wrought iron grillwork.